 Dartmouth Digital Commons Citation

 Zhang, Anda; Liu, Zhongle; and Myers, Lawrence C., "Differential Regulation of White-Opaque Switching by Individual Subunits of Candida Albicans Mediator" (2013).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 814.